rabbitmq/rabbitmq-website/docs/oauth2-examples-keycloak.md

 and Keycloak as Authorization Server using the following flows:

 * Access [management UI](./management/) via a browser
-* Access management rest api
+* Access management HTTP API
 * Application authentication and authorization

 ## Prerequisites to follow this guide